NCAA bowling championship: From 2020

 On March 12, 2020, the NCAA announced that the 2020 tournament was canceled due to the COVID-19 pandemic.

 The 2021 tournament featured six automatic berths (CIAA had its championship cancelled due to COVID-19) and ten at-large selections.
 This was the first tournament to feature regional play.
 Both regional and championship rounds were all played at one site.
 The 2022 tournament saw the number of automatic bids increase by two, to eight, with the GLVC champion receiving an automatic bid for its champion and the CIAA champion returning after a one-year absence.
 There were eight at-large selections.
 For the first time, regional competition took place at four predetermined regional sites - Erie, PA, Rochester, NY, Lansing, MI, and Arlington, TX, with the regional winners advancing to the championship round.
+The 2023 tournament saw the College Conference of Illinois & Wisconsin gain an automatic bid, bringing the total number of automatic bids to nine.
+Eight at-large selections and four predetermined regional sites carried over from the 2022 tournament.
+The 2024 tournament saw the bowling alliance between Conference Carolinas and the Great Midwest Athletic Conference gain an automatic bid, bringing the total number of automatic bids to ten.
+Eight at-large selections and four predetermined regional sites carried over from the 2023 tournament.
+The 2025 tournament saw the Central Atlantic Collegiate Conference gain an automatic bid, bringing the total number of automatic bids to eleven.
+Eight at-large selections and four predetermined regional sites carried over from the 2024 tournament.